THE UNIVERSITY of EDINBURGH

 SummaryThe main aims of this course are to: 1) provide substantive knowledge on the international relations of the Middle East (ME); 2) familiarise students with International Relations theories and their applicability to the ME; and 3) familiarise students with the foreign policies of states and non-state actors in the Middle East.
 The course will provide an an introduction to the ME and a historical examination of the origins of the state and state-system in the ME.
 It will examine the main theoretical approaches and conceptual tools relating to the study of ME International Relations.

-Course description The course aims to give students a thorough grounding the contemporary international relations of the Middle East, integrated with historical understanding and a critical grasp of the relevant debates in IR theory as a sub-discipline of social science.
-While providing an in-depth understanding of the particular themes and events that distinguish the Middle East, the course will also set these within the context of transformations at the level of global politics and the Global South: a central aim of the course is for students to understand Middle East IR not just as foreign policy process but as social phenomena.
+Course description The objective of the course is to give students a thorough grounding in the contemporary international relations of the Middle East, integrated with historical understanding and a critical grasp of the relevant debates in IR theory as a sub-discipline of social science.
+While providing an in-depth understanding of the particular themes that distinguish the Middle East, the course will also set these within the context of global politics.

-2. The Formation of the Contemporary Middle East
+3. The Formation of the Middle East: from Empires to States

 Entry Requirements (not applicable to Visiting Students)